SimonScholz/simonscholz.github.io/content/tutorials/publish-maven-central-gradle/index.md

 In order to publish to maven central you need to publish your library in public, e.g., on [GitHub](https://github.com), [GitLab](https://about.gitlab.com/), [Sourceforge](https://sourceforge.net/) or others.
 I'd recommend using GitHub for this, since we'll also use GitHub Actions to publish the library to Maven Central.

-When creating the repository on GitHub, make sure to Add a `README` file and pick a proper `License` (e.g., Apache 2.0).
+When creating the repository on GitHub, make sure to add a `README` file and pick a proper `License` (e.g., Apache 2.0).

 ## Using the com.vanniktech.maven.publish plugin